Joe-CCC/Auto_Calc_VBA_1/README.md

 15/01/2019

 ### Project Title
-Auto Calculation of trading history with VBA
+Auto Calculation of trading results with VBA

 ### Description
 This code automatically calculates the profit/loss of each trading from transaction histories to facilate the analysis of strategies.